jmihali/evolutionary_algorithm/experiment_selection/experiment_selection.md

 Comments: This is the extreme case where population size = tournament size.

-###Conclusions

-* Strategy = selTournament(), where tournament size =
-[1, 2, 3, 4, 8, 16, 32, 64, 128, 200]

-Tournament size of 1 does poorly as expected (selecting a random candidate).
-Tournament size of 2 works.
-Increasing tournament size from 2 to 4 improves performance and convergence rate in generations.

-Increasing tournament size to 16, 32, and up doesn't improve performance in general and sometimes even decreases it by converging to a bad solution.
-That said convergence speed in generations tends to increase with tournament size increasing up to a limit.

-Given the constant parameters tournament selection strategy works alright for tournament size of 4 and 8 in this case.

 ###1.2.
 Tournament selection: selRoulette()

 Description: "Select k individuals from the input individuals using k spins of a roulette.
 The selection is made by looking only at the first objective of each individual.
 The list returned contains references to the input individuals."